 How a Criminal Defense Attorney Can Help You

 A murder or manslaughter case can involve hundreds of hours of work for an attorney.
 It is the job of criminal defense attorneys to represent those charged with crimes in court.
-Homicide crime penalties can range in severity including years in prison or even death.Your homicide defense attorney's job is to protect your rights and ensure your access to a fair trial.
+Homicide crime penalties can range in severity.
+They can bring years in prison or even death.
+The defense attorney's job is to protect the rights of the accused and ensure their access to a fair trial.